Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 20:19 So I'd say track.objects.filter, and I would do something.

-20:23 But every one of these operations is async, so you just put a weight in front of it.
+20:25 So you just put a weight in front of it.

-20:27 And if you have something you've got to scale, a whole lot of concurrent data traffic, like say a website, well, this is a pretty good combo.
+20:26 And if you have something you've got to scale, a whole lot of concurrent data traffic, like say a website,

-20:37 So like in the future, will we just have a weight in front of every other word?
+20:35 So like in the future, will we just have a weight in front of every other word?

-20:47 Like there's a lot of waiting, isn't there?
+20:47 Like there's a lot of awaiting, isn't there?

-20:50 (laughing)
+20:50 Yeah.

-20:52 - I think if you want to work with this library, you just have to say, we're just going all in on async.
+20:52 I think if you want to work with this library, you just have to say, we're just going all in on async.

-20:57 And that's the way it goes, right?
+20:56 And that's the way it goes, right?

-20:58 - No, it's good.
+20:58 No, it's good.

 20:59 If you're already working with async, that's when you would think, hey, I wonder if there's an async ORM that I can use.

-21:05 - Yeah, yeah, it looks good.
+21:05 Yeah, it looks good.

-21:06 And I like that it's based on SQLAlchemy core.
+21:06 And I like that it's based on SQLAlchemy Core.

-21:08 That means a big chunk of like the database conversation and say the table creation and the migrations, All that stuff is already known and proven and working really well.
+21:08 That means a big chunk of like the database conversation and the, say, the table creation and the migrations,

-21:20 It's just this API kind of around the side of the traditional SQLAlchemy conversation, like directly with the database.
+21:20 It's just this API kind of site around the side of the traditional SQLAlchemy conversation,

 21:29 I do wish that SQLAlchemy would take this approach.

-21:32 I interviewed Mike Bader about it a long time ago, and like four years ago, he said, I don't really think it's gonna make that big of a difference, but I think it actually would make a huge difference.
+21:34 And like four years ago, he said, I don't really think it's going to make that big of a difference.

 21:45 If your goal is performance, it probably won't make a big difference.